-- No objects should be placed over or near the airbag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the airbag to inflate. - Do not put anything on or around the airbag covers or attempt to open them manually.
-You may damage the airbags and you could be injured because the airbags may no longer be functional.
-The protective covers for the airbag cushions are designed to open only when the airbags are inflating. - Do not drill, cut or tamper with the knee bolster in any way.

-Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.
+No objects should be placed over or near the air bag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the air bag to inflate.

+• Do not put anything on or around the air bag

+- covers or attempt to open them manually.
+You may damage the air bags and you could be injured because the air bags may no longer be functional.
+The protective covers for the air bag cushions are designed to open only when the air bags are inflating. - Do not drill, cut or tamper with the knee bolster in any way. - Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.

-Supplemental Seat-Mounted Side Airbags (SAB)
+Supplemental Seat-Mounted Side Air Bags (SAB)

-Supplemental Seat-Mounted Side Airbags provide enhanced protection to help protect an occupant during a side impact.
-The Supplemental Seat-Mounted Side Airbag is marked with an airbag label sewn into the outboard side of the front seats.
+Supplemental Seat-Mounted Side Air Bags may provide enhanced protection to help protect an occupant during a side impact.
+The Supplemental Seat-Mounted Side Air Bag is marked with an air bag label sewn into the outboard side of the front seats.

-Supplemental Seat-Mounted Side Airbag Label
+Supplemental Seat-Mounted Side Air Bag Label

-When the airbag deploys, it opens the seam between the front and side of the seat's trim cover.
-Each airbag deploys independently, that is a left side impact deploys the left airbag only and a right-side impact deploys only the right airbag.
+When the air bag deploys, it opens the seam between the front and side of the seat's trim cover.
+Each air bag deploys independently; a left side impact deploys the left air bag only and a right-side impact deploys the right air 2 bag only.

-• Do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.
+Do not use accessory seat covers or place objects between you and the side air bags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.